-Please see the new information below regarding the guidelines that will be followed for the Iaido National event.
-Please note that the applications for the event close soon.
+Please see the new information below regarding the guidelines that will be followed for the Iaido National event, specifically dress for 5th/6th dans.
+Please note that the applications for the event close this week.
 Check the poster link below for details.

 1. Guidelines for the Iaido National Championships 2017

 1. We will follow the Iaido Shiai and Shinpan rules, as set out in the ZNKR Yellow Book Revised 1996:

 However, not all rules will apply, for example: use of shinken, time keeping, full court markings.

 2. Depending on time and the number of entries, and with exception for final matches, all reiho may be off court